YalandHong/square-meal-level-editor/README.md

 Powered by [Godot Engine](https://godotengine.org/).
 I also utilize [JPEXS Free Flash Decompiler](https://github.com/jindrapetrik/jpexs-decompiler) and [ChatGPT](https://chatgpt.com/) for resources decompiling and coding.

+Some features have not been implemented yet, such as multi-player and pause menu.
+Maybe I'll add them in the future.

 This project is for educational purposes only and should not be used for commercial purposes.

 ----